How to gradually shed weight gained during Covid.

 Be sure to check the nutritional values of your plant based substitutes.
 Some brands are richer in calcium and other nutrients than others.

 4/ Invest in prep tools to make cooking easier

 Updating your cookbooks is a good start but where rubber hits the road is in making the prep easier.
 Assess your tools and consider some updates.

 I love the OXO brand and have purchased the mini mandolin set as well as the chopper to help with prep.
 A good knife sharpener and new cutting boards are also good purchases that will help make prep a snap.

 Good prep tools requires an investment upfront but it will save you money on packaged vegetables while also reducing your environmental footprint.

 5/ Get enough rest

 Check Amazon’s annual winter sales for discounts on mattresses.
-A new mattress can make all the difference in how your body feels when you wake.
+A new mattress or topper can make all the difference in how your body feels when you wake.
 Pay to have your old mattress removed by a company that will either donate it or have it properly recycled.

 We're interested in partnerships with brands that share our interests and values.